 Recently we were out at the marina.
 I had maneuvered the significant logistical difficulties to take him out of his depressing skilled nursing care facility down to the ocean where I know he enjoys the boats on the water.
-This is a place that meant so much to him for the majority of his life and where he found great peace and a sense of adventure.
+A U.S. navy veteran, this is a place that meant so much to him for the majority of his life and where he found great peace and a sense of adventure.

 On our arrival, I already felt mentally and physically fatigued.
 As is now customary, getting my father out of the car is a complex affair.
 He dismissed the waiting wheelchair with a wave of his arm and motioned that he would try to walk with his walker, something that is extremely challenging for him now.
 His gait was incredibly slow as he bravely put one foot in front of the next and steadied himself.
 I watched as he looked out towards the ocean with an aliveness I rarely see, on these days that are mostly lived from his bed.
 I was by his side trying to facilitate his proud independence while at the same time staying close enough so if he should falter I could steady him or, God forbid, stop a fall to the ground altogether.
 The smile stretching across his face as he watched the boats and felt the ocean breeze warmed my heart.